nihospr01/OpenSpeechPlatform-2020B/README.md

 - Researcher Page.
 Has ability to switch between 6 and 10 band RT-MHA.
 - Freping Demo app allows for expanding or compressing content in up to three spectral bands.
 This enables research on frequency domain manipulations along with WDRC to compensate for hearing loss.
 - Goldilocks app available as a PHP/Laravel app.
-- CoarseFit Demo app allows users to select stimulus (with and without closed captioning display) and select pre-configured NAL-NL2 preseciptions for normal, mild, moderate, severe, and profound.
+- CoarseFit Demo app allows users to select stimulus (with and without closed captioning display) and select pre-configured NAL-NL2 prescriptions for normal, mild, moderate, severe, and profound.
 - 4AFC Demo app provides a template for word recognition accuracy using minimal contrast word sets written in Javascript and React.

 &nbsp;